reswitched/reswitched.github.io/_posts/2018-02-21-ReswitchedWeekly13.md

 ## What people are working on

 - @roblabla is working on bringing SD Card support to libtransistor.
 [PR 109]
+- @roblabla also did a bunch of fixes to his SwIPC code generator.
+[PR 9]
 - @misson20000 is splitting up the `ace_loader` into multiple modules.
 [PR 103]
 - @TuxSH is working on porting FTPd to the switch.
 This is very useful for developers who want to reduce their edit-build-test cycle.
 Look at the